Moshe Feiglin: Comments on Arabs

-On his website, Feiglin wrote: We all know that most of the fires in Israel are caused by arson.
-Arson perpetrated by Arabs.
-Not by nut-jobs, not by criminals.
-Arson motivated by nationalism.
-Arson by Arab citizens of Israel. ...
-Wherever the Arab goes, he brings the desert with him. ...
-There is not and there never will be democracy in the Arab states - and their economies will never flourish.
-Israel produces more than all its neighbors combined.
-That is not because we are extremely industrious.
-It is because true economic vitality cannot exist in a culture of robbery. ...
-Arab culture is anti-productive.
-It has no good and bad, only strong and weak.

-In an interview with the U.S.-based The Jewish Press, Feiglin said: You can find places where we say the same things.
+In an interview with the U.S.-based The Jewish Press, Feiglin said: "You can find places where we say the same things.
 You can also find places where we are different.
 I was in the army when Meir, Hashem yikom damo [may God avenge his blood], was [most] active, so I didn't get to know him so well.
-But I can definitely say that the slogan "Kahane tzadak - Kahane was right" has proven itself many times.
+But I can definitely say that the slogan 'Kahane tzadak - Kahane was right' has proven itself many times."

-Several left-wing or Arab commentators have depicted Feiglin as fascist, but for his part, Feiglin rejects this label, claiming that he is fighting fascism himself.
+Several commentators have depicted Feiglin as a fascist.

 In 2013, he set forth his legislative agenda regarding Israeli Arabs: "Zero tolerance for Arab citizens' defiance.
 Enforcement of laws of treason.
 Enforcement of laws against robbery, rape, and vandalism."
-Feiglin has repeatedly made clear his view that only Jews deserve to be full citizens of Israel.
-The momentum toward citizenship for all residents of Israel, regardless of their religion, is part of the Zionist ideology based on Western culture.
-If not checked, it will effectively transform Israel from a Jewish state to a state with some Jewish citizens.
-The Arab sector is not loyal to the state, and does not serve in the army.

 Feiglin, responding to a report that Israel's first permanent Arab Supreme Court judge Salim Joubran had refused to sing Israel's national anthem, asserted that Joubran "must return his Israeli ID card and make do with the status of 'permanent resident'".